Tepsi/TicTacToe/src/readme/readme.txt

 	- after the second mark the board should have 1 O 				✔
 	- after the first mark the board should have 1 X				✔
 	- after the first mark the board should have 7 blanks			✔
-	- next player = X												🛠
+	- next player = X												✔

+	- test display													🛠